pyramation/python-template-openfaas-of-watchdog-issue/readme.md

 ## Context

 Trying to create languages for of-watchdog, so I can manipulate headers and create a connector that I'm working on in postgres.
-Currently nodejs works, so I'm a bit baffled buy this body parsing issue.
+Currently nodejs works, so I'm a bit baffled by this body parsing issue.

 ## Your Environment
 * Docker version 19.03.12